Rachith-H/VSDsquadron_FPGA_mini/TASK - 4/README.md

 ## Overview

-This is a memory-mapped programmable Timer peripheral IP designed for integration into a RISC-V SoC.
+This is a memory-mapped programmable [Timer IP](RTL/Timer_IP/timer_ip.v) designed for integration into a [RISC-V SoC](RTL/riscv.v).
 It supports one-shot and periodic (auto-reload) countdown modes, with an optional clock prescaler for longer timeout intervals.
 The IP is written in synchronous Verilog and follows the common memory-mapped register interface used across all peripherals in this SoC.

 ---